KundanGangurde/BookMyShow/README.md

 ## API Routes

-The API has several endpoints that let users get data in JSON format, such as: , and
+The API has several endpoints that let users get data in JSON format, such as:

 1. ( http://localhost:3000/subscribers)
    an endpoint that returns a list of all subscribers